sansseriff/phd_thesis/src/chapter_07/section_06_aph_hw.md

 $$\hat{\Pi}_{\text {binary}} = \sum_{n=0}^{\infty}\left[1-(1-\eta)^{n}\right]|n\rangle\langle n|$$

-Where $\eta$ is the coupling efficiency between the state of interest and the detector.
+where $\eta$ is the coupling efficiency between the state of interest and the detector.

 ```{=html}
 ??? note